 Another powerful drink that can be effective at warding off infection and even curing less aggressive bacterial infections in the bladder is cranberry juice.
 Research shows that cranberry juice has the super ability to prevent bacteria from wreaking havoc in your bladder, and its properties may even have a subtle antibiotic effect.
 If you have the tendency to get bladder infections or have an infection now, you should drink at least 3 glasses of cranberry juice per day.

-alcohol can irritate the bladder, caffeinated drinks such as coffee, tea and soda.
+Certain beverages can irritate your bladder and cause an increase in the urge to urinate.
+You should avoid alcoholic drinks as alcohol can irritate the bladder, caffeinated drinks such as coffee, tea and soda.
 Avoid also soft drinks and drinks that contain citrus juices until infection is healed.

 Use Proper Hygiene